Baby’s First Step and Dog Moves Out of the Way

 Some Dogs Become Protective Supervisors

 Not all dogs retreat completely.
-Some become overly concerned safety monitors.
+Some become concerned safety monitors.

-As the baby learns to walk, certain dogs follow closely behind like nervous bodyguards.
-If the baby falls, the dog rushes over immediately to inspect the situation.
+As the baby learns to walk, certain dogs follow nearby like nervous bodyguards.
+If the baby sits down suddenly, the dog may come over to inspect the situation.

-The intentions are good.
+Some dogs also stand too close, accidentally creating another obstacle.
+The intentions may be good.
 The execution is questionable.

 The Baby Thinks the Dog Is Part of the Game